scrapy/scrapy/docs/topics/coroutines.rst

 Common use cases for asynchronous code include:

-* requesting data from websites, databases and other services (in callbacks, pipelines and middlewares);
+* requesting data from websites, databases and other services (in :meth:`start_requests`, callbacks, pipelines and middlewares);
 * storing data in databases (in pipelines and middlewares);
 * delaying the spider initialization until some external event (in the :signal:`spider_opened` handler);